 Lack of Awareness

-Limited available technical talent
+Limited availability of technical talent

-Immutable means we cannot make any changes to any of the records.
+In immutable, we cannot make any modifications to any of the records.
 It is very helpful if you want to keep the integrity of a record and make sure that nobody ever tampers with it.
-But it also has a drawback.
+But immutability also has a drawback.

-In blockchain, we know that a block can be created in every 10 minutes.
+In the blockchain, we know that a block can be created in every 10 minutes.
 It is because every transaction made must ensure that every block in the blockchain network must reach a common consensus.
 Depending on the network size and the number of blocks or nodes involved in a blockchain, the back-and-forth communications involved to attain a consensus can consume a considerable amount of time and resources.